Thorpe Park: Thorpe Shark Cabins

 Guests can stay on-site at the Thorpe Shark Cabins, comprising 90 rooms converted from shipping containers and linked to facilities in the adjacent Dome.
 The accommodation takes its name from its shark-head entrance feature, constructed from recycled park signage.

 The hotel initially opened in 2013 as The Crash Pad, operated by the external company Snoozebox.
 The temporary development was purchased by the park the following year and rebranded as the Thorpe Shark Hotel.

 Thorpe Park had originally planned to construct a permanent 250-bed hotel as early as 2006.
 It would have been located on the opposite side of the lake, on the site of former excavation works, and feature a lakeside bar, health club, and restaurant.
 Planning permission was granted in 2011.

 The development was proposed again following the installation of The Crash Pad to "test market conditions".
 The park received planning permission to construct the permanent hotel in 2014, with construction planned to begin in 2016 and an opening scheduled for 2018.
 However, the hotel was never built, and the Shark Hotel’s planning permission was instead extended by ten years.

 In 2023, new Swarm, Nemesis Inferno, and Stealth-themed rooms opened in the Thorpe Shark Cabins.
 They feature bespoke theming and provide unlimited fastrack access to each room’s associated roller coaster on the second day of a stay.

 In 2024, new Colossus and Hyperia-themed rooms opened in the Thorpe Shark Cabins.

-Operations and developments

-Thorpe Park has a maximum capacity of 15,000 guests.